groonga/groonga/doc/source/install/others.rst

 Enables Apache Arrow support.

-You can use not only Apache Arrow IPC streaming format output but also multithreading processing that is used in :ref:`select-n-workers` and :doc:`/reference/functions/query_parallel_or` with the Apache Arrow support.
+In addition to using Apache Arrow IPC streaming format output, you can also use multithreading processing that is used in :ref:`select-n-workers` and :doc:`/reference/functions/query_parallel_or` with the Apache Arrow support.